is0232xf/Simulator/README.md

 	1. `python create_waypoint_data.py`
 1. Simulate the device behavior and create the tracking data(.csv).
 	1. `python controller/main.py`
-1. If file log mode is on(able to configure in main.py), aave the device behavior as a csv data & sequential figure(.png) automatically.
+1. If file log mode is on(able to configure in main.py), save the device behavior as a csv data & sequential figure(.png) automatically.

 *Example*